memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 > **Note:** As mentioned, at the time of writing and in contrast to overlay files, bindings are not listed in the build output, not even for bindings in the application's `dts/bindings` directory.

-Even though the build passes, it seems that the devicetree compiler is not too happy about our _"dummy"_ vendor prefix.
-Zephyr warns us here since it maintains a _"devicetree binding vendor prefix registry"_ `zephyr/dts/bindings/vendor-prefixes.txt` to avoid name-space collisions for properties and bindings.
+Even though the build passes, it seems that the Devicetree compiler is not too happy about our _"dummy"_ vendor prefix.
+Zephyr warns us here since it maintains a _"Devicetree binding vendor prefix registry"_ `zephyr/dts/bindings/vendor-prefixes.txt` to avoid name-space collisions for properties and bindings.
 If you're a vendor, you can of course add your name upstream, but for this article, we'll simply skip the vendor prefix and use the binding name _custom-props-basics_ instead.

 ```bash
 $ mv dts/bindings/dummy,props-basics.yaml dts/bindings/custom-props-basics.yaml